-Do you remember SSG’s magazine “Run5”
+Do you remember SSG’s magazine Run5

-“Run5” was launched by SSG in January 1986.
+SSG launched “Run5” in January 1986.

 Issue two devoted several pages to question and answers with wargamers.
-Q&A was to be an ongoing feature as was the publication of scenarios created by the community.
-By issue two the community also let Trout know that some of them were actually willing to pay for scenario disks rather than typing in those endless numbers…
+Q&A was an ongoing feature.
+As was the publication of scenarios created by the community.
+The community also let Trout know that some of them were actually willing to pay for scenario disks rather than typing in those endless numbers…

 Roger Keating recalls that the Italian Ambassador to Leningrad was one of the people who bought all their games in the early 1980s.

-Do you remember “Run 5”?
+Do you remember Run5?

 Did you type in the endless numbers to play new scenarios?